LegeBeker/bypass-paywalls-tampermonkey/README.md

 Note: Every time you open Chrome it may warn you about running extensions in developer mode, just hit cancel to keep the extension enabled.

+**This extension works best along side the adblocker uBlock Origin

 ### Bypass the following sites' paywalls with this extension:

 The Age (theage.com.au)\